chnm/atop/README.md

 ## Info

-This tool is basically a wrapper script around the "links" command that pulls info from Apache's default system-status functionality and displays the results on the command line, similar to the "top" command.
+This tool is basically a BASH wrapper script around the "links" command that pulls info from the Apache default mod_status functionality and displays the results on the command line, similar to the "top" command.

 ## Requirements